trnjak/java-clicker/README.md

-# Something - the JavaX clicker game!
+# Something - the Swing clicker game!
 This was done as a project for programming class.
 Of course, this was the best project.

 ## How to run